unstoppabledomains/browseth/docs/_docs/rpcs/rpcs.md

   * `params`: An array containing the parameters required for the method.
   * `(err: Error | void, response: any) => void`: A callback that is called after a response is received which is passed through.
 If there was an error, an error is passed instead.

-##### Example
+#### Example

 Here we declare two requests and a callback and pass them into batch().
-Because the callbacks don't return anything we assign the responses to their respective variables in the callbacks instead.
-See an example that maps over an array of addresses [here.]({{base.url}}{% link _docs/rpcs/map-example.md %})
+Because the callbacks don't return anything we assign the responses to their respective variables in the callbacks instead. <br>
+Check out this example that maps over an array of addresses [here]({{base.url}}{% link _docs/rpcs/map-example.md %}) as well.

 ```javascript
 const request1 = [